NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 Camera constraints
 ~~~~~~~~~~~~~~~~~~

-Jitter is believed to be caused by vibrations in the linescan camera
+Jitter is believed to be caused by vibrations in the linescan camera as it
-as it acquires the image.
-If that is the case, the camera positions
+acquires the image.
+If that is the case, the camera positions are likely
-are likely accurate, and can be constrained to not move much, while
+accurate, and can be constrained to not move much, while the orientations can
-the orientations can move more.
-This can be achieved by setting the
-option ``--translation-weight`` to a value on the order of 1.0 to
-100.0, while keeping ``--rotation-weight`` at 0 or some other small
-value.
-These options are described in :numref:`jitter_options`.
-See
-an example of using the translation weight in
-:numref:`jitter_pleiades`.
+move more.

+The default behavior is to have a soft camera position constraint, that should
+keep the camera positions reasonably in-place, without preventing the correction
+of jitter.
+This is controlled by the option ``--camera-position-weight``,
+whose default value is 0.1.
+This option scales appropriately with the number
+of interest points, the local averaged GSD, anchor points, and their weight.

+More details can be found in the ``bundle_adjust`` documentation, as the same
+logic is used for both tools (:numref:`ba_cam_constraints`).

-This program writes, just like ``bundle_adjust``, a report file
-that records the changes in camera position
+This program writes a report file that records the changes in camera position
-(:numref:`ba_camera_offsets`).
-It is suggested to
+(:numref:`jitter_cam_offsets`).
+It is suggested to examine it and adjust the
-examine it and adjust the camera constraints, if appropriate.
+camera constraints, if appropriate.

+Camera position and ground constraints should be sufficient.
+It is suggested not
+to use the experimental ``--rotation-weight`` option.

 Resampling the poses
 ~~~~~~~~~~~~~~~~~~~~